RevokeCash/revoke.cash/content/en/blog/2024/monthly-update-march.md

 ## New Supported Networks

 While we support 80+ different blockchain networks already, we're always looking to add more.
-And in January we added support for 7 new networks and 2 new testnets.
+And in March we added support for 7 new networks and 2 new testnets, bringing the total over 90 supported networks.

 New Mainnets: